DanLeEpicMan/UpdatedMonolithSolver/README.md

 The reason why I'm uploading this is because the original version had a few errors, and I fixed them to restore the program.
 Eventually, I decided to upload my revised edition in order to make this tool more accessible.

 # Instructions
 Anyways, I'll give instructions as to how to use this.
 If you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8), but I still recommend going over these written instructions.
-I apologize in advance if I come off as pretentious or redundant.
+I apologize in advance if I come off as pretentious, condescending, or redundant.

 Also know that you are free to contact me for whatever reason, whether you run into a problem with the program, want some tips for 100% completion, or simply want to talk.
 My contact information can be found in the afterword.